zoe-gonzales/go-budget-it/README.md

 **Note:** Above path can be obtained by running `pwd` in the directory in which the repo was cloned.

-If successful, your database will be set up and no errors will print to the console when `go run main.go` is run.
+If successful, your database will be set up.

-Now, run `go build main.go` and then any of the commands below.
+Now, run `go build` and then any of the commands below.

 ## Commands

-**Important:** All commands begin with `./main`
+**Important:** All commands begin with `./go-budget-it`

 ADD <br>
 `add budget <name> <allowance>` <br>